-Step 3 Click the radio button next to the fan whose properties you want to view.

-Step 4 Click Properties.
+- Step 3 Click the radio button next to the fan with properties you want to view. - Step 4 Click Properties.

 The Fan Properties window opens in the View frame.
-Table 3-16 describes the fields in the Fan Properties table.
+Table 3-14 describes the fields in the Fan Properties table.